tu-nguyen-do-duc/oss-mlops-platform/tools/CLI-tool/README.md

 - GitHub authentication via Token and the HTTPS option instead of SSH for the `gh`
 	- https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/managing-your-personal-access-tokens#creating-a-personal-access-token-classic
 	- https://docs.github.com/en/get-started/getting-started-with-git/caching-your-github-credentials-in-git?platform=linux
+ 	- Using the copy code from commandline into GitHub's site should work also
-- For the tool to be able to fork and rename the working repo correctly a sufficently new `gh` version needed (see Prequisities below)
+- For the tool to be able to fork and rename the working repo correctly a sufficently new `gh` version needed (tested with 2.45.0)
 - Environmental secrets are set up currently as GitHub organization level secrets.
 This means that you may need separate GitHub organizations for difference ML setups.
 - Python virtual environments may interfere with GitHub actions runner.
 (No defined solution for this at the moment)
+	- Usage of Python virtual environments is still recommended
 - Multiple steps required interacting with GitHub site:
     	- Setting up the organizations
     	- Turning on the GitHub actions for the working repo (Actions tab > Big green button after reading the warnings)
     	- Setting up the self-hosted runner
     	- Setting up the SSH secret for remote cluster access

 ## Features